johnadapt/madrid-find-your-rep/README.md

 # Bright Cloud Studio's Find Your Rep
-A custom version of my Rep Locator package for Frasch
+A custom version of my Rep Locator package for Madrid